libremfg/rhize-docs/content/deploy/restore/bpmn-nodes.md

 If a BPMN container suddenly fails, the process that was currently executing times out after 30 seconds.
-As long as the node had not been running for [longer than 10 minutes](#bpmn-age-out), NATS resends the message to another BPMN node and the process finishes.
+As long as the node had not been running for [longer than 10 minutes](#bpmn-age-out), NATS re-sends the message to another BPMN node and the process finishes.

 ### NATS node unavailable